AnnaVi11arrea1/goVend/README.md

 - s specific type of event

 The search returns a list of events with clickable links.
 The last search is saved in cookies and is available to the user bly clicking the "Past Searches" button.

+To begin: Type "rackup" in the terminal, press enter, and command + click on the port.
+This should open it up in a web browser.